 Things you can do now to ensure your firm not only survives but also thrives through the crisis and beyond

-What happens when you poll your staff of writers, editors, and marketing mavens about helping clients win during the coronavirus pandemic?
+What happens when you poll your staff of legal content writers, editors, and marketing mavens about helping clients win during the coronavirus pandemic?
 They give you gold!
-Remember, we’re consumers too, and we’ve been receiving messages from the businesses we buy from also, so the following advice is twice as shiny.
+Keep in mind, we’re also consumers and have been receiving messages from businesses, making our advice doubly valuable.

 Add a banner to your website that quickly sums up what your law firm is doing to control the virus outbreak.
 You can link the banner to a Covid-19 FAQ page that covers all of the concerns we list below.
 At the very least, your clients will want to know:

 - Are you accepting new clients during containment?